PedroGGBM/markowitz-portfolio-optimization/README.md

 - Integration with more data sources
 - Optimization for specific investment goals (e.g., income, growth)

+## TODO

+- For ML enhancements: use auto_arima or grid search to find the best parameters
+- For ML enhancements: improve correlation matrix prediction

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 DISCLAIMER: This project is fully open-source.
 If you wish to contribute, simply submit a Pull Request and I (the author) will review it a.s.a.p.!

 Originally a project for Mercury Capital Management, University of St Andrews, project proposal.
+I then got bored during a plane ride and added enhancements...